This post may contain affiliate links that help support the blog when you make a purchase

 From Fear To Rocking It

 I have gone from living in fear of time to knowing I’ll be able to make it to where I’m supposed to be.
 ADHD and time management isn’t easy to deal with.
 Do I mess up sometimes still?
 Sure, but now it’s not a regular occurrence.
-Now I don’t say I’m free on a night when my schedule is jam-packed, or commit myself to being in five different places on the same day (yes, yes I have done this.
+Now I don’t say I’m free on a night when my schedule is jam-packed, or commit myself to be in five different places on the same day (yes, yes I have done this.
 It was unpretty).

 What do YOU need in a calendar?
 Do you need the alarmed reminders?
 Does writing it down help you to remember?
 Does writing in a pretty notebook make it more fun?
 Do you get flustered looking for a pen and forget what you were writing?
 All of these things have to be taken into consideration.
 Maybe you need a hybrid of both – whatever it is, go for it.